ming71/CV_PaperDaily/README.md

 * The Effectiveness of Data Augmentation in Image Classification using Deep Learning
 * Natural Adversarial Examples
 * Recent Advances in Deep Learning for Object Detection
+* Matrix Nets: A New Deep Architecture for Object Detection
 <hr />